EVENTS AND RESOURCES

 TEACHING RESOURCES

-The amazing Claire Zinkin of MinervaReads has put together some wonderful teaching resources to accompany Circus Maximus: Race to the Death and Circus Maximus: Rider of the Storm.
-Cick HERE (for Race to the Death) and HERE (for Rider of the Storm) to find ideas for activities, discussion points and research projects connected to the themes and content of the books, which are suitable for readers aged 9 and over.
+The amazing Claire Zinkin of MinervaReads has put together some wonderful teaching resources to accompany three of the four Circus Maximus books.
+Cick HERE (for Race to the Death), HERE (for Rider of the Storm) and HERE (for Return of the Champion) to find ideas for activities, discussion points and research projects connected to the themes and content of the books, which are suitable for readers aged 9 and over.
 These include:

 - The ancient sport of chariot racing